 Pre- and post-procedure costs

 Adding to the cost of the gastric balloon are the pre- and post-procedure costs.
 Pre-procedure may include consultations with your doctor although some facilities offer complimentary consultations.
-Your doctor may also ask you for psychological evaluation and other tests such as blood test, cardio, and chest x-tray.
+Your doctor may also ask you for psychological evaluation and other tests such as blood test, cardio, and chest x-ray.

 Follow-up visits after the gastric balloon is inserted in your stomach may be required by your doctor.
 Eating healthier meals, taking vitamins, and enrolling in a physical training program after the procedure also add to the cost.
 And for those who are very successful in their weight loss journey, surgery to remove excess skin requires resources as well.